What are Flow of Funds Indicators?

 1. Mutual fund cash levels

-Investors can look at mutual fund levels to determine how much money institutional investors must have in order to buy stocks.
+Investors can look at mutual fund levels to determine how much money institutional investors have to buy stocks.
 When the mutual fund levels are low, it shows that the institutional funds do not have a lot of cash that they can use to invest in new stocks.
 Any kind of reallocation will require the institution to dispose of some of the assets that it already owns.

 Where the institution has high mutual fund levels, it shows that it has enough ready capital that it can use to purchase stocks.
-Mutual funds cash levels are only a reliable fund flow indicator and may provide misleading data if used in the long term.
+Mutual funds cash levels are only a reliable fund flow indicator short term, and may provide misleading data if used in the long term.

 2. Marginal debt

 Marginal debt is another indicator of the movement of money in and out of the economy.
-When bull markets are overbought, investors tend to invest everything they have into the market with the hope of reaping substantial benefits from the favorable market environment.
+When bull markets are overbought, investors tend to invest everything they have in the market with the hope of reaping substantial benefits from the favorable market environment.

-Such an investor behavior occurs when margin debt levels are at their highest since investors have the option of using a cash account to cover the whole investment or using a margin account (meaning that they borrow part or all of the capital they commit to an investment).
+Such investor behavior occurs when margin debt levels are at their highest since investors have the option of using a cash account to cover the whole investment or using a margin account (meaning that they borrow part or all of the capital they commit to an investment).